11814 115th Ave NE, Bldg J

 Kirkland, WA 98034

-The Seattle Veterinary Specialists Soft Tissue and Orthopedics service is a veterinary referral practice staffed by Michael B. Mison, DVM, Diplomate ACVS, Kristin Kirkby, DVM, MS, CCRT, Diplomate ACVS, and Bernard Seguin, DVM, MS, Diplomate ACVS (part-time).
+The Seattle Veterinary Specialists Soft Tissue and Orthopedics service is a veterinary referral practice staffed by Michael B. Mison, DVM, Diplomate ACVS, Jim, Perry, DVM, PhD, Diplomate ACVIM (O), and Jessica Leeman, DVM (Surgery Resident).
 The ability to collaborate among all our emergency doctors, as well as with the other specialists in this hospital, significantly expands the knowledge base, improves the level of patient care, and greatly enhances surgical accessibility.
 The SVS surgery caseload encompasses patients with a wide range of orthopedic, oncologic (cancer), thoracic, and soft tissue problems.
 The surgeons are available for surgery, consultation, assistance with difficult surgical cases, or when the use of specialized surgical equipment or techniques is required.
 Their combined efforts with the other specialists and ER doctors allow them to confer on patient management, to be readily available for trauma or other emergency referrals, and to further expand their own surgical subspecialties.
 The service is equipped with the latest specialized instrumentation and equipment.
 The safest anesthetic agents are used, and patients are continuously monitored throughout anesthesia.
 Experienced veterinary technician specialist in anesthesia, licensed veterinary technicians and a well-trained technical support staff play a key role in perioperative intensive care.
 Patient care is provided 24 hours a day and 365 days a year.
 Examples of surgeries provided include:

 Soft Tissue Surgery: